-For this study, the monitoring process identifies and reports to the verification process any new paths that exist long enough to warrant further checking, but since we are using archived log data we cannot directly apply a verification process to the new paths (the proposed verification mechanism works with paths that are still in use by the peer).
-Therefore, we assume the paths were accepted as valid.
+For this study, the monitoring process identifies and reports to the verification process any new paths that exist long enough to warrant further checking, but since we are using archived log data, we cannot directly apply a verification process to the new paths.
+Therefore, we assume that the paths were accepted as valid.
 It remains part of the future work to evaluate the verification mechanism on peering sessions with operational BGP routers.
 However, note that the focus of this paper is not the verification process, but rather the feasibility of the path filtering approach.

-Our results show that, even without a verification mechanism, the filter is able to reject many transient paths while adapting to long-term path changes.
+Our results show that the filter is able to reject many transient paths while adapting to long-term path changes.
 For example, the simulated router filtered out most of the short-lived back-up paths to the A root server that were announced by ISP1 and automatically adapted to the three actual routing changes described in Section 3.2.
-As another example, over time ISP2 announced a total of 44 different paths to the A root server, seven of the 44 are stable paths.
-When our router peered with ISP2, it screened out 25 of the 44 paths and all the 7 stable paths were adopted as valid routes in the filter.
+As another example, over time, ISP2 announced a total of 44 different paths to the A root server; seven of the 44 are stable paths.
+When our router peered with ISP2, it screened out 25 of the 44 paths and all the seven stable paths were adopted as valid routes in the filter.
 In the remainder of this section, we first examine the nature of those paths that were filtered out and then present the filter's impact on root/gTLD server reachability.